 Turn the squash face down and roast until it is tender and completely cooked through, about 45 to 50 minutes.
 Set the squash aside until it’s cool enough to handle, about 10 minutes.
 Then use a large spoon to scoop the butternut squash flesh into a bowl and discard the tough skin.

 If you have a high performance blender like a Vitamix (see notes if you’re using an immersion blender instead), transfer the cooked shallot and garlic to your blender.
 Add the reserved butternut, maple syrup, nutmeg and a few twists of freshly ground black pepper.
-Pour in 3 cups vegetable broth, being careful not to fill the container past the maximum fill line (you can stir in any remaining broth later).
-Secure the lid and select the soup preset.
+Pour in 3 cups vegetable broth, being careful not to fill the container past the maximum fill line (you can work in batches if necessary, and stir in any remaining broth later).
+Securely fasten the lid and select the soup preset, being careful to avoid hot steam escaping from the lid.
 The blender will stop running once the soup is super creamy and hot.

-If you would like to thin out your soup a bit more, add the remaining cup of broth (I used the full 4 cups, but if you used a small squash, you might want to leave it as is).
+If you would like to thin out your soup a bit more, stir in the remaining cup of broth (I used the full 4 cups, but if you used a small squash, you might want to leave it as is).
 Add 1 to 2 tablespoons butter or olive oil, to taste, and blend well.
-Taste and blend in more salt and pepper, if necessary.
+Taste and stir in more salt and pepper, if necessary.

 Serve immediately (I like to top each bowl with a little more black pepper).
 Let leftover soup cool completely before transferring it to a proper storage container and refrigerating it for up to 4 days (leftovers taste even better the next day!).
 Or, freeze this soup for up to 3 months.